sahithyandev/s2/src/content/docs/data-structure-algorithms/data-structures/05-hash-table.md

 Widely used in various applications such as databases, caches, and sets due to their efficiency in handling large datasets.

-Very good performance.Average-case time complexity for insertion, deletion, and search operations being $O(1)$.
+Very good performance.
+Average-case time complexity for insertion, deletion, and search operations being $O(1)$.
 However, in the worst case, such as when many collisions occur, the time complexity can degrade to $O(n)$.

-## Key Concepts

-### Hash function
+## Hash function

 A function that converst a given key into an index in the array.
 The efficiency of a hash table depends on the quality of the hash function and the method used